makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`DbContextOptionsBuilder UseExecuteUpdateExtensions(this DbContextOptionsBuilder optionsBuilder)`**

-This method must be called from within the `OnConfiguring` override method in the database context.
+This method must be called from within the `OnConfiguring` override method in the database context (or similar).
 It attaches an interceptor to the context that is used by `ExecuteUpdateGetRows`.
 If this interceptor is not installed then ExecuteUpdateGetRows will not function correctly.

 **`int ExecuteUpdateGetCount<TEntity>(this IQueryable<TEntity> source, Action<SetPropertyBuilder<TEntity>> setPropertyAction)`**
 **`Task<int> ExecuteUpdateAsyncGetCount<TEntity>(this IQueryable<TEntity> source, Action<SetPropertyBuilder<TEntity>> setPropertyAction)`**
 **`IList<TEntity>> ExecuteUpdateGetRowsAsync<TEntity>(this IQueryable<TEntity> source, Action<SetPropertyBuilder<TEntity>> setPropertyAction)`**
 **`Task<IList<TEntity>> ExecuteUpdateGetRowsAsync<TEntity>(this IQueryable<TEntity> source, Action<SetPropertyBuilder<TEntity>> setPropertyAction, CancellationToken cancellationToken = default)`**

 Updates all database rows for the entity instances which match the LINQ query.
 SetPropertyAction is a method (not an expression) which is used to specify which properties to update.
-SetPropertyAction can contain code and logic to decide which fields must be updated (such as if statements etc.).
+SetPropertyAction can contain code and logic to decide which fields will be updated (such as if statements etc.).
 Like ExecuteMethodGetCount in EntityFramework, the second argument of SetProperty can either a value or an expression.
 ExecuteUpdateGetCount methods return the number of rows altered.
 ExecuteUpdateGetRows methods return the actual rows altered.

 **Example**